wilrop/ramo/README.md

 If you would like to install from source, simply download this project as a zip file and place the folder at your desired location.

 ## Contributing
-We are attempting to build a library containing the state of the art in multi-objective game theory.
-If you are working on similar stuff and want to get it included, contributions are very welcome!
-If you are considering this, please send me a message (willem.ropke@vub.be) so we can discuss how to move forward.
+We are building a library containing cutting edge research in multi-objective game theory.
+If you are working in this area and want to get involved, contributions are very welcome!
+Our focus is specifically on multi-objective games, but single-objective contributions are also welcome.
+If you are considering contributing, please send me a message (willem.ropke@vub.be) so we can discuss how to move forward.

 ## Citation
 To cite the usage of this repository please use the following: